mogtofu33/docker-compose-drupal/README.md

 vi .env
 ```

-### Check the yml file and fix if there is an error message.
+### Check the yml file and fix if there is an error message

 ```bash
 docker-compose config